Grandma’s Biscotti Recipe

 Grandma's Biscotti Recipe

-3. Divide the dough into four equal pieces and shape each into a log about 9 inches long by 3 inches wide.
-Place two on each sheet and bake for 20 to 25 minutes, or until firm to the touch.
+- Divide the dough into four equal pieces and shape each into a log about 10 inches long by 4 inches wide.
+Place two on each sheet and bake for 24 to 27 minutes, or until firm to the touch and lightly browned.
 Remove from the oven and place the pans on cooling racks for 10 to 15 minutes, or until you can handle the biscotti easily.

-5. Using a sharp knife, slice each log on the diagonal into ½-inch slices.
-Arrange the slices cut side-up on the baking sheets and return to the oven for an additional 10 to 15 minutes, or until golden brown, flipping them halfway through.
+- Using a sharp knife, slice each log on the diagonal into ½-inch slices.
+Arrange the slices cut side-up on the baking sheets and return to the oven for an additional 15 to 20 minutes, or until golden brown (or done to your liking), flipping them halfway through.
 Allow the biscotti to cool on the baking sheets, then store in an airtight container at room temperature for up to 1 month.